osisoft/OCS-Docs/content/api-reference/pi-to-ocs/pi-to-ocs-access-control.md

 <a id="opIdAccessControl_Get Data Source Owner"></a>

-Get `Trustee` object owner of the DataSource specified by `dataSourceId`.
+Get `Trustee` object for the DataSource specified by `dataSourceId`.

 <h3>Request</h3>